tronfy/awesome-freedesktop/README.rst

 More specifically, the todo list is:

-.
-Ability to drag and line up icons
+* Ability to drag and line up icons
-.
-Event-based signals (for instance, updating trash icon according to its status) .
-Dynamic lookup (no need to restart Awesome to see changes on Desktop)
+* Event-based signals (for instance, updating trash icon according to its status)
+* Dynamic update (no need to restart Awesome to see changes on Desktop)

 Screenshot
 ----------